daizutabi/ivory/docs/tutorial/experiment.md

 This `Run` instance was named '#1' because this is the first one for the `Experiment` instance.

-Do you want to start this run?
+Do you want to start this run, too?
 Let's try it.

 ```python
 run.start()
 ```

 Oops!
-The `Run` instance has the method indeed, but it says there is no `trainer`.
+The `Run` instance has the `start` method indeed, but it says there is no `trainer`.
 Of course, we need some data, a model, metrics, *etc*. for a particular machine learning problem.
 Also, we need to decide how to train the model.
 Following sections will explain this process step by step.